 In 1996, at the suggestion of an acupuncturist who had trained in China, Arlene discovered Tai Chi.
 At age 47 – using a cane to walk – Arlene joined a senior citizen Tai Chi class where she found herself the youngest by far, yet in the worst shape of all the students.
 Determined, Arlene kept going to class and gradually regained the ability to walk unaided, by daily practice of Tai Chi walking and breathing with an imaginary energy ball.
 Slowly her balance and mobility improved using moves of the Tai Chi form.
 In 1999, Arlene began to teach Tai Chi herself, using her planning and training skills to found Faulk Tai Chi.

-In addition to teaching Tai Chi, Arlene is now writing a book chronicling her experience.
-She serves on the governing board of The Fourth Presbyterian Church of Chicago and served for 20 years on the board on Planned Parenthood of Illinois.
+In addition to teaching Tai Chi and writing her award-winning blog, Arlene is now writing a book chronicling her experience.
+She serves on the governing board of The Fourth Presbyterian Church of Chicago and served for 20 years on the board for Planned Parenthood of Illinois.
 She speaks on the topic of how Tai Chi can support and transform health and wellness of all groups, especially the senior citizen population.
 Arlene is dedicated to reaching as many people as she can with her hopeful and inspiring story.

 More About Arlene